Jesse Jackson Jr.: Tenure

 In March 2011, Jackson attracted ridicule for a speech he made on the House floor proposing a constitutional amendment for "equal education rights", which he illustrated by proposing that every student in America receive an iPad from the federal government.
 In April 2011, Jackson spoke on the house floor, blaming the iPad for "eliminating thousands of American jobs."
 In the February 27, 2007 Chicago municipal elections, Jackson's wife, Sandi Jackson, won the election for Alderman in Chicago's 7th ward.

 Jackson gave a prime-time speech at the 2008 Democratic National Convention on August 25, 2008.
 During his speech he referenced Martin Luther King Jr., stating, "I'm sure that Dr. King is looking down on us here in Denver noting this is the first political convention in history to take place within sight of a mountain top."
 Jackson said, "I know Barack Obama.
 I've seen his leadership at work.
 I've seen the difference he has made in the lives of people across Illinois."
 At the convention, Jackson started what was described as a "hugfest" in an attempt to unite the Illinois Democratic party, which had been squabbling internally.
 He started by hugging Bobby Rush (who had been upset that Jackson's wife was being positioned for Rush's seat when Rush had been ill earlier in the year) and then he hugged Debbie Halvorson, who had been at odds with him over the proposed airport.
 He then asked if anyone else was mad at him.
 At this point Mayor Daley jumped up to hug Jackson.
-Jackson then said "I'm not going to be satisfied until I see Rod Blagojevich give Mike Madigan a hug."
+Jackson then said, "I'm not going to be satisfied until I see Rod Blagojevich give Mike Madigan a hug."

-Before the entire Congress was charged with seeking a solution to the financial crisis of 2007–2008 and overall economic crisis of 2008, Jackson proposed that the United States Department of Agriculture increase the allotment of food stamps.
+Before the entire Congress was charged with mitigating the 2008 financial crisis and the Great Recession, Jackson proposed that the United States Department of Agriculture increase the allotment of food stamps.
 During the congressional debates on a federal bailout, Jackson worried about the viability of various plan iterations to his constituents.
 Although only two years earlier he spoke of Speaker of the United States House of Representatives Nancy Pelosi in glowing terms, he could not support the late-September version of the legislation she was proposing because he felt it contained inadequate homeowner protections.
-Although he voted against the bill on September 29, 2008 he voted in support of the Emergency Economic Stabilization Act of 2008 on October 3, 2008.
+Although he voted against the bill on September 29, 2008, he voted in support of the Emergency Economic Stabilization Act of 2008 on October 3, 2008.
 He later expressed concerns in a New York Times op-ed article about the implications that the eventual bill had on enfranchisement due to the lack of protections for homeowners as it relates to voting rights.
 Jackson sponsored legislation to make the Pullman District a National Park Service jurisdiction.
 On April 21, 2012, Jackson held a symbolic groundbreaking for the proposed third airport.